ap-csa-2024-2025/unit-1-4-1-5-assignment-Awesometimei/README.md

 6. Run your program and observe the result.

 Is it possible to store a double into an int?
 Is it possible to store an int into a double?
 Explain.
+It's not possible to store a double into an int but is possible to store an int into double because doubles use up more storage than ints, so adding an int into a double doesn't cause an overflow error.

 ## Problem1
 Write a program that takes a single integer and stores it in a variable.
 Your program should increase the value of this variable by one four times, printing "number is now " followed by its value each time, then decrease it by one four times, again printing "number is now " and the value each time.
 You must use unary operators to increase/decrease the value of the variable to receive full credit for this assignment.